Aleomil/FibonacciGenerator/README.md

+# FibonacciGenerator
-# FibonacciGenerator (Feedback is more than welcome as it is the first thing I upload something to Git) THANKS!
+(Feedback is more than welcome as it is the first thing I upload something to Git, THANKS!)

 Repo with a Fibonacci Generator.
 The user can select from 3 options:

 -Option 1: See n numbers of the Fibo sequence